Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Introduction

-Here we parametrize the TB bond parameters with a downfolding procedure~\cite{PhysRevB.83.184119, PhysRevB.84.155119} for all combinations of elements of period 1 to 6 and group 3 to 18.
+For the parameterization we apply a downfolding procedure~\cite{PhysRevB.83.184119, PhysRevB.84.155119} for dimers of all combinations of elements of period 1 to 6 and group 3 to 18.
+In this way we establish a database of pairwise interaction parameters as starting point for the parameterization of TB models across the periodic table.
 In Sec.~\ref{sec:methodology} we summarize the procedure for downfolding the DFT wavefunction and for parameterizing the TB models.
 In Sec.~\ref{sec:Si_analysis} this is illustrated for the Si and Mo dimers.
-Trends across the elements and parameterizations are examined for homovalent dimers in Sec.~\ref{sec:homo} and for heterovalent dimers in Sec.~\ref{sec:hetero}.
+Trends across the elements and parameterizations are examined for homoatomic dimers in Sec.~\ref{sec:homo} and for heteroatomic dimers in Sec.~\ref{sec:hetero}.
 In Sec.~\ref{sec:compare} we compare our parameterizations to available TB models.
 After a brief discussion of the transferability to bulk materials in Sec.~\ref{sec:bulk}, we conclude in Sec.~\ref{sec:conclusion}.